ArchiCrop: Casting light on the Architecture of Crop Yield

 Improving the sustainability of agricultural systems will be critical to mitigate climate change and other adverse factors influencing crop yields.
 Adopting alternative cropping practices provides one way through this can be achieved.
 Intercropping refers to the cultivation of two crops simultaneously in close proximity and depending upon location and crop choice, can increase yields when calculated on a land area basis.
 Cultivating crops with trees in agroforestry systems can help buffer from adverse weather conditions.
 Vertical farming takes advantage of growth infrastructure and hardware to optimise plant growth, particularly in urban areas.
 Whilst urban agriculture, growth of vegetable and fruits in home gardens, allotments or on public streets, can provide an additional source of local produce.
 I am interested in these different systems, the components which make them productive and their benefits towards a sustainable future.

-As part of this work I am supervising an MSci student who is looking at the ease of using off the shelf hydroponic systems for herb production at home.
+As part of this work I previously supervised an MSci student who is looking at the ease of using off the shelf hydroponic systems for herb production at home.

 The Sutton Bonington Teaching and Medicinal Garden